 April Fools Day

 The origin of April Fools Day is rather uncertain.
-However, the common belief holds that during the reformation of the calendar the date for the New Year was moved from April 1st to January 1st.
-During that time in history there was no television and no radio so word spread slowly.
+However, the common belief holds that during the reformation of the calendar the date for the New Year was moved from April 1 to January 1.
+During that time in history, there was no television and no radio so word spread slowly.
 There were also those who chose to simply ignore the change all together and those who merely forgot.
-These people were considered “fools” and invitations to non-existent parties and other practical jokes were played on them.
-“All Fools’ Day” is practiced in many parts of the world with practical jokes and sending people on a fool’s errand.
+These people were considered “fools.”
+Invitations to non-existent parties and other practical jokes were played on them.
 Some suggest that the origin began with the celebrations of the Spring Equinox.
 While some believe it has to do the a Roman festival known as Hilaria, the end of the Celtic new year.

 The first of April, some do say,